polca/premise/docs/reference/compatibility.rst

 -------------------------------

 These values are generated from the constructor signature.
-The first-scenario example deliberately selects the compact backend explicitly.
+The first-scenario example uses the compact backend.

 .. include:: generated/defaults.inc